Value of Old Silver Bowls: Sterling, Maker

 Tiffany sugar bowlWeschler'sApr.
 28, 2026Tiffany & Co.
 Sterling Silver Two-Handled Covered Sugar Bowl, 11.9 oztUSD 1,000Maker and form can matter beyond weight.

-Bowls need like-for-like comparison by metal, maker, form, and size.
+Bowls need like-for-like comparison by metal, maker, form, size, weight, and condition.

 Condition and authenticity cautions